grahamc/grahamc.github.com/documents/ci.markdown

 layout: post
 ---

+Note: My perspective on this article on continuous integration are for projects which find themselves in a tough spot on code quality.
+I try to focus mostly on metrics instead of specifics.
+On messy projects, trends are more actionable than specific validation failures.

 ### Inertia
 Projects have _inertia_.
 Bad practices lead to more bad practices.
 Bad code leads to more bad code.
 Fixing this is trivial.